Search:

 Compilation

-The EpsImg program is written in CWEB, generating ANSI-C (ISO 9899/C90) conforming source code and documentation as plain TeX-source, and is to be compiled using the sequences as outlined in the enclosed Makefile.
-The Makefile essentially executes two major calls.
-First, the CTANGLE program parses the CWEB source document 'epsimg.w' to extract a ANSI-C source file 'epsimg.c', which may be compiled in the usual way using any ANSI-C conformant compiler.
-The output source file includes #line specifications so that any debugging can be done conveniently in terms of the original CWEB source file.
-Second, the CWEAVE program parses the same CWEB source file to extract a plain TeX source file 'epsimg.tex' which may be compiled in the usual way.
-It takes appropriate care of typographic details like page layout and the use of indentation, italics, boldface, and so on, and it supplies extensive automatically gathered cross-index information.
+The program is written in CWEB [1], generating ANSI C (ISO C99) conforming source code and documentation as plain TeX-source, and is to be compiled using the sequences as outlined in the enclosed Makefile, which essentially executes two major calls.
+First, the CTANGLE program parses the CWEB source file epsimg.w, to extract a C source file epsimg.c which may be compiled into an executable program using any ANSI C conformant compiler.
+The output source file epsimg.c includes #line specifications so that any debugging conveniently can be done in terms of line numbers in the original CWEB source file epsimg.w.
+Second, the CWEAVE program parses the same CWEB source file to extract a plain TeX file epsimg.tex which may be compiled into a PostScript [7] or PDF [6] document.
+The document file epsimg.tex takes appropriate care of typographic details like page layout and text formatting, and supplies extensive cross-indexing information which is gathered automatically.
+In addition to extracting the documentary text, CWEAVE also includes the source code in cross-referenced blocks corresponding to the descriptors as entered in the CWEB source code.

-After having executed make in the same catalogue where the files epsimg.w and Makefile are located, one is left with an executable file epsimg, being the ready-to-use compiled program, and a PostScript file epsimg.ps which contains the full documentation of the program.
-Notice that on platforms running Windows NT, Windows 2000, Windows ME, or any other operating system by Microsoft, the executable file will instead automatically be called epsimg.exe.
+Having executed make (or gmake for the GNU enthusiast) in the same directory where the files epsimg.w, and Makefile, are located, one is left with the executable file epsimg, being the ready-to-use compiled program, and the PostScript [7] file epsimg.ps (or PDF [6] file epsimg.pdf) which contains the full documentation of the program.
+Notice that on platforms running any operating system by Microsoft, the executable file will instead automatically be named epsimg.exe.
 This convention also applies to programs compiled under the UNIX-like environment CYGWIN.

 Precompiled executables